OpenZeppelin/configs/README.md

 [eslint](https://eslint.org/), with the rules in [.eslintrc](.eslintrc) and the plugins:

-* eslint-config-standard
+- eslint-config-standard
-* eslint-plugin-standard
+- eslint-plugin-standard
-* eslint-plugin-import
+- eslint-plugin-import
-* eslint-plugin-node
+- eslint-plugin-node
-* eslint-plugin-promise
+- eslint-plugin-promise
-* eslint-plugin-react (only for react projects)
+- eslint-plugin-react (only for react projects)

+## Prettier

+We use `Prettier` as a code formatter to keep our code consistent and to reduce friction for reading and reviewing code.

 ## Disputes